Meghana-2124/Iaas/Iaas-k8s/README.md

 # Iaas-k8s Infrastructure Management

-This directory contains the infrastructure as code and deployment configurations for the Iaas Rafiki application suite on Kubernetes.
-It supports deployment to both AWS (Amazon Web Services) and GCP (Google Cloud Platform) using Pulumi for infrastructure provisioning and Helm for application deployment.
+This project is a **TypeScript package** for deploying Kubernetes infrastructure across multiple cloud providers (AWS, GCP) using Pulumi automation.
+It provides infrastructure as code and deployment configurations for the Iaas Rafiki application suite on Kubernetes.
+The package can be used as a library or CLI tool, and supports deployment to both AWS (Amazon Web Services) and GCP (Google Cloud Platform) using Pulumi for infrastructure provisioning and Helm for application deployment.
 The project is designed to be deployed using a `companyName` configuration for customized resource naming.

 ## Directory Structure